zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

          The action that was taken in this log-line.

       block_interval: :zeek:type:`interval` :zeek:attr:`&log` :zeek:attr:`&optional`
-         The current block_interaval (for how long the address is blocked).
+         The current block_interval (for how long the address is blocked).

       watch_interval: :zeek:type:`interval` :zeek:attr:`&log` :zeek:attr:`&optional`
          The current watch_interval (for how long the address will be watched and re-block if it reappears).